J-east/JevonsCameraViewer/README.md

-# USBCameraMultiViewer
+# CameraMultiViewer
 A windows app for viewing multiple video streams from USB cameras.
 You can rotate and mirror the images and also use a variety of filters.
 Easily take screenshots.
 Very useful for c270 hacks.

 Hi, I made this app for viewing multiple cameras I have set up on an SMT Assembly (pick and place) Machine.
 But others may find it useful as well.

+It features exposure lock and various filter and rotation adjustments.

-It uses the AForge.net nuget package for obtaining the USB video streams.
-Multiple instances can be run to view more than 2 USB streams.
+It uses the AForge.net and EmguCV nuget packages for obtaining the USB video streams and conducting machine vision processing.
+Multiple instances can be run to view more than 2 USB streams